Course Descriptions – MSc SLI

 |Short essay summarizing and providing critical reflection of the readings in one of the four modules||50%|

 |Delivery Format||Total 140 hours to complete course related tasks and deliverable.|

 |Semester Offered||Summer/ Fall|

-The Systems Innovation Capstone is intended to be an integrative experience in which students bring together much of the competencies and skills acquired in the Masters in Systems Innovation and Leadership.
-Students may build on the work from other practicum courses (HAD 2010, HAD 2020) or identify a health system issue relevant to their current or future practice setting.
+The Systems Innovation Capstone Paper is intended to be an integrative experience in which students bring together much of the competencies and skills acquired in the Masters in Systems Innovation and Leadership.
+Students may build on the work from other practicum courses (HAD2040Y or HAD2010H and HAD2020H) or identify a health system issue relevant to their current or future practice setting.
 Each will identify a research approach suitable for the scholarly project in consultation with the course director.
 The student should consider their own training needs, interests, and career goals in the development of the capstone project.

 Upon completion of this course students will be able to:

 |Evaluation: This course will be assessed on a pass/fail basis.|